johnsusek/praeco/README.md

 Elastalert API server should now be available at http://127.0.0.1:3030 and ws://127.0.0.1:3333

 ### [Client] Praeco client:

+Now that your Elastalert API server is up and listening, start the Praeco UI.

 ```
 docker run -v ${PWD}/public/praeco.config.json:/var/www/html/praeco.config.json -it -p 8080:80 servercentral/praeco